monambike/app-auto-launch/README.md

-# appinit_cmd
+# App Auto Launch

-A simple CMD script that helps me to execute necessary applications for me be able to work better.
+A simple CMD script that helps me to execute necessary applications with a single input.